oracle/graal/truffle/docs/bytecode_dsl/UserGuide.md

 To support reparsing, [`BytecodeParser`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeParser.java)s **must** be deterministic and idempotent.
 When a reparse is requested, the parser is invoked again and is expected to perform the same series of builder calls.

-The [`BytecodeRootNodes`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeRootNodes.java) result from the parse retains a reference to the parser, so keep in mind that any strong references the parser holds may keep some objects (e.g., source file contents or ASTs) alive in the heap.
+Since the parser is retained for reparsing, any data structures (e.g., parse trees) captured by the parser will be kept alive in the heap.
+To reduce footprint, it is recommended for the parser to parse directly from source code instead of keeping these data structures alive (see the [SimpleLanguage parser](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.sl/src/com/oracle/truffle/sl/parser/SLBytecodeParser.java) for an example).

 Reparsing updates the [`BytecodeNode`](https://github.com/oracle/graal/blob/master/truffle/src/com.oracle.truffle.api.bytecode/src/com/oracle/truffle/api/bytecode/BytecodeNode.java) for a given root node.
 When the bytecode instructions change, any compiled code for the root node is invalidated, and the old bytecode is invalidated in order to transition active (on-stack) invocations to the new bytecode.